 Step 1 - Select the subscription type

-Select Pre-paid subscription only under Subscription type.
+Select prepaid/gift under Plan type.

-Step 2 - Set the order schedule
+Step 2 - Set the order schedule in Plan details

 Configure the order schedule to reflect when you would like to charge customers upfront for their scheduled shipments, and when you would like to ship those orders to your customers.

 For example, you would use the following settings if you wanted customers to receive a product monthly, and pay once every three months:

 - Ship product every: 1 month.
 This ensures that customers receive one order every month.